Architectural Facade Elements: A Complete Guide to How They Are Made

 Metal drip mouldings

-Horizontal elements of vulnerable (wet) materials must be covered with metal drip mouldings.
-If the roof of the house has significant overhangs and the decors are installed at a height close to them, you can do without the low tides.
-Facade sealant, which is used between the wall and many types of finished decor, over the years will dry out and crack, allowing water to pass through.
-It will last longer if sheltered from the sun's rays with a drip moulding.
+Horizontal elements made of vulnerable (water-absorbing) materials must be capped with metal drip flashings.
+If the house has generous roof overhangs and the elements sit close beneath them, you can do without the flashings.
+The facade sealant used between the wall and many types of finished element dries out and cracks over the years, letting water through.
+It lasts longer when a drip flashing shields it from the sun.

 Scheme of the eaves without a drip moulding